amittal91/DevOps-TechTalk-Nagios/README.md

 *2. Remote Host*
 * Install Nagios Plugin
 * Install NRPE
-* Make changes to configuration
+* Make changes to configuration files

 A detailed tutorial about setup can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nagios-4-and-monitor-your-servers-on-ubuntu-14-04)

+*3 Setting up email notification*
+* Install POSTFIX
+* Install Heirloom-MailX
+* Make changes to configuration files

+A detailed tutorial about setup can be found [here](http://www.telnetport25.com/2012/02/configuring-e-mail-notifications-in-nagios-core/)

 The configuration files needed to be replaced in the server and host have been provided in the repo.

 ###Advantages